epartakki/encryption/README.md

-# Caesar Cipher and SHA512 for Computer Networks with Shinyoung Cho
+# Caesar Cipher and SHA512 for Computer Networks
 In `Python`.

 ## Implementation of Caesar Cipher